dremio/gandiva/README.md

 SQL support a wide range of datatypes and operators.
 There are multiple ways to evaluate an expression :

- 1. Using an interpreter<br>
+ 1. Using an interpreter

 When processing huge amounts of data, the interpreter becomes an overhead and affects the performance.
 This technique causes a lot of branching and conditional checks during runtime, which makes it unsuitable to take full advantage of the pipelining and SIMD capabilities of modern CPUs.

-  2. Using runtime code generation<br>
+  2. Using runtime code generation

 In this method, the code for the SQL expression is generated at runtime and compiled using a JIT compiler.
 And, the generated code is then used to evaluate the expressions.
-The performance of expression evaluation is significantly higher in this mode compared to using an interpreter.<br>
+The performance of expression evaluation is significantly higher in this mode compared to using an interpreter.

 Code generation can be done to a higher level language like Java and the the resulting code could be compiled using JIT techniques.
 However, this involves is an intermediate step of Java byte-code generation which makes it harder for using SIMD optimisations.
-Also, the limitations on byte-code means that the code generation cannot use wider registers that are common in modern hardware to implement data types like decimals.<br>
+Also, the limitations on byte-code means that the code generation cannot use wider registers that are common in modern hardware to implement data types like decimals.

 Gandiva uses [LLVM](http://llvm.org/) tools to generate IR code and compile it at run-time to take maximum advantage of the hardware capabilities on the target machine.
 LLVM supports a wide variety of optimizations on the IR code like function inlining, loop vectorization and  instruction combining.
 Further, it supports the addition of custom optimization passes.